vladimir-chernyshev/devops-homework/03-sysadmin-03-os/readme.md

 ---
 **bash(1)**:

->set -e
+>set -e:
->			Exit immediately if a list exits with a non-zero  sta‐
+>			exit immediately if a list exits with a non-zero  sta‐
 >                      tus.
 The  shell  does  not  exit if the command that
 >                      fails is part of any command executed in a && or || list
 >			except the command following the final && or ||